-We are developing Gigafactory 1 as a facility where we work together with our suppliers to integrate production of battery material, cells, modules, battery packs and drive units in one location for vehicles and energy storage products.
-We broke ground on Gigafactory 1 in June 2014, began assembling our energy storage products in the first portion of the facility in the fourth quarter of 2015 and began production of lithium-ion battery cells for our energy storage products in the first quarter of 2017.
-At Gigafactory 1, we are now producing drive units, as well as our proprietary form factor cells, which are then assembled into battery packs, for Model 3.
-We also continue to invest in construction of the building at Gigafactory 1 and in production equipment for battery, module and pack production.
+We continue to develop Gigafactory 1 as a facility where we work together with our suppliers to integrate production of battery material, cells, modules, battery packs and drive units in one location for vehicles and energy storage products.
+We also continue to invest in the future expansion of Gigafactory 1 and in production equipment for battery cell, module and pack production.

 Panasonic has partnered with us on Gigafactory 1 with investments in the production equipment that it uses to manufacture and supply us with battery cells.
 Under our arrangement with Panasonic, we plan to purchase the full output from their production equipment at negotiated prices.
 As these terms convey to us the right to use, as defined in ASC 840, Leases, their production equipment, we consider them to be leased assets when production commences.
-This results in us recording the value of their production equipment within property, plant and equipment, net, on our consolidated balance sheets with a corresponding liability recorded to financing obligations.
+This results in us recording the value of their production equipment within property, plant and equipment, net, on the consolidated balance sheets with a corresponding liability recorded to financing obligations.
 For all suppliers and partners for which we plan to purchase the full output from their production equipment located at Gigafactory 1, we will apply similar accounting.
-During the three and six months ended June 30, 2017, we recorded \$115.5 million and \$266.5 million, respectively, on our consolidated balance sheet.
+During the three and six months ended June 30, 2018, we recorded additions of \$379.0 million and \$482.0 million, respectively, on the consolidated balance sheets.

-While we currently believe that our progress at Gigafactory 1 will allow us to reach our production targets, our ultimate ability to do so will require us to resolve the types of challenges that are typical of a production ramp, such as those that we have experienced to date, including at Gigafactory 1.

-Moreover, given the size and complexity of this undertaking, it is possible that future events could result in the cost of building and operating Gigafactory 1 exceeding our current expectations and Gigafactory 1 taking longer to expand than we currently anticipate.
-In addition, we continue to expand production capacity at our Fremont Factory and are exploring additional production capacity in Asia and Europe.
+While we currently believe that our progress at Gigafactory 1 will allow us to reach our production targets, our ultimate ability to do so will require us to resolve the types of challenges that are typical of a production ramp and the operation of a world-class manufacturing facility.
+For example, in the past we experienced bottlenecks in the assembly of battery modules at Gigafactory 1, which negatively affected our production of Model 3.
+Given the size and complexity of this undertaking, it is possible that future events could result in the cost of building and operating Gigafactory 1 exceeding our current expectations and Gigafactory 1 taking longer to expand than we currently anticipate.